MantenaMonish/Real-Time-Audio-Moderation/README.md

 - Web interface for file upload and results viewing
 - Ngrok integration for public URL

+## Audio Mod – macOS & Windows
+-Real-Time Monitoring
+Watches folders for new audio files and processes them instantly.

+-Speech Transcription
+Uses the Whisper model to convert audio into text locally.

+-Profanity Tagging
+Detects offensive language and assigns a clean, mild, or explicit tag.

+-Background Execution
+Runs silently in the background with a custom app icon on both platforms.

 ## Installation
  ```bash
 git clone https://github.com/yourusername/profanity-tagger.git